 Please contact email@example.com for pricing details.

-How do I become an Agylia reseller or distributor?
+How do I become an Agylia reseller?

 Agylia are looking for established companies in the eLearning, learning management and HR industries who have existing and prospective customers who will benefit from the range of Agylia solutions.